FrederikTobner/JANUS/book/src/chapter-03-boot-process/project-structure.md

 +#endif // TINYOS_TYPES_H
 ```

-If you are asking youself why we are not using standard names or include `stdint.h`, here is the answer:
+If you are asking youself why we are not using standard names or include `stdint.h`, since it is a freestanding header, here is the answer:
-We want to make the seperation of the kernel layer and the user space easily visible.
+We want to make the seperation of the kernel layer and the user space clearly visible.
 Using the fixed-integer types from stdint.h in the kernel code would blur this line.

 ---